openwdl/wdl/versions/draft-3/SPEC.md

 version draft-3
 ```

 All WDL documents must have exactly one `version` statement.
-Any WDL document which does not have a `version` field may be treated as `draft-2`, however an implementation may choose to also support non-backwards incompatible changes which have made subsequent to `draft-2`.
+Any WDL document which does not have a `version` field must be treated as `draft-2`.

 ## Import Statements